-When comparing two inference systems, we follow [35] by identifying three "levels of adequacy."
+When comparing two inference systems, we follow [36] by identifying three "levels of adequacy."
 The weakest level of adequacy is relative completeness: a formula has a proof in one system if and only if it has a proof in another system.
 Here, only provability is considered.
-A stronger level of adequacy is of full completeness of proofs: the proofs of a given formula are in one-to-one correspondence with proofs in another system (such a correspondence must also be compositionally described).
+A stronger level of adequacy is that of full completeness of proofs: the proofs of a given formula are in one-to-one correspondence with proofs in another system (such a correspondence must also be compositionally described).
 If one uses the term "derivation" for possibly incomplete proofs (proofs that may have open premises), an even stronger level of adequacy is full completeness of derivations: here, the derivations (such as inference rules themselves) in one system are in one-to-one correspondence with those in the other system.
-When claiming equivalences between proof systems, one should describe the level of adequacy of the associated correspondence: in general, we shall strive to always have proof certificates encode proof systems at the third and most demanding level of adequacy.
-These degrees of adequacy appear to correspond roughly to Girard's proposal [17, Chapter 7] for three levels of adequacy based on semantical notions: the levels of truth, functions, and actions.
+When claiming equivalences between proof systems, one should describe the level of adequacy of the associated correspondence: in general, we shall strive to always have the engineered macro inference rules (molecules of inference) encode target proof systems at the third and most demanding level of adequacy.
+These degrees of adequacy appear to correspond roughly to Girard's proposal [18, Chapter 7] for three levels of adequacy based on semantical notions: the levels of truth, functions, and actions.